system-zero/system-zero/data/docs/la.md

   result would be different (without the last κοάξ).

 # Chaining with a Sequence of Functions Calls and Continuational Expressions.
-    (note that this is at early development)
-      (note+ that with the introduction of if as expressions, when expressions they might looze the meaning of their existance)

-  The language wants to support a mechanism, where the current value, becomes the first argument to the next function, or the last result value.
+  The language supports a mechanism, where the current value, becomes the first argument to the next function, or the last result value.

   At this stage is capable to satisfy the following code: